wenderjean/contatooh/README.md

 ## Considerations

-The `init.sh` script will create an entry in /etc/hosts file, if you using docker-machine please change the ip address inside inside that script before run.
+The `init.sh` script will create an entry in /etc/hosts file, if you using docker-machine please change the ip address inside that script before run.